 Natalie Sampson – Associate Professor, Public Health – on twitter as @nrsampson

 The following list are people that have associations with #DigPINS, or are just close members of this round of facilitator’s PLNs.
 They tweet and blog regularly on topics of interest to those using technology to teach in higher education environments around the globe but mostly in the US and Canada.
 They are listed in no particular order but I did put those we will be reading or interacting with this round of #DigPINS closer to the top.

-Rajiv Jhangiani – @thatpsychprof – #DigPINS guest this year.
+Rajiv Jhangiani – @thatpsychprof – #DigPINS guest in 2019.
 Associate Vice Provost, Open Education at Kwantlen Polytechnic University in British Columbia, author of Open: The Philosophy and Practices that are Revolutionizing Education and Science, and the co-founder of the Open Pedagogy Notebook.
 Blog and Portfolio at thatpsychprof.com.

-Sundi Richard – @sundilu Lead Instructional Designer at Davidson College and original designer of #DigPINS!
+Sundi Richard – @sundilu Assistant Director of Digital Learning at Davidson College and original designer of #DigPINS!

 Terry Greene – @greeneterry Author of one of our readings for this week on PLN’s.
 Host of Gettin’ Air: The Open Pedagogy Podcast (see more under groups below).

 Mia Zamora – @MiaZamoraPhD – Past #DigPINS guest.
 Mia teaches courses using Connected Learning Pedagogy and also researches and publishes on this topic.
 She maintains a portfolio site at miazamoraphd.com

 Bonnie Stewart – @bonstewart – Past #DigPINS guest, researcher on scholarly uses of Twitter.
 Authored some of our readings and was in the video in Week 0.
 Faculty of Education; University of Windsor.
 Blogs at theory.cribchronicles.com